-Ostersunds: Rise of Swedish club under English manager Graham Potter
+Ostersunds FK: Rise of Swedish club under English manager Graham Potter

 JH: The first programme we did was a theatre play - that was a bit daunting, trying to act in front of people.
 The next one we had to write a paragraph in a book about our journey which was quite cool.
 Then we went on to painting, dancing and singing - that's not really our strong point but we've got through it as a team and it's brought us together.

-Not content to rest on their laurels in their debut top-flight season, Ostersunds finished eighth.
+In their debut top-flight season, Ostersund FK finished eighth.
 They also claimed their first major trophy, winning the Svenska Cupen (Sweden's main cup competition) by beating reigning champions Norrkoping 4-1 at their own ground, the Jamtkraft Arena...

 GP: It was a really special day, a full house.
 For us to host the Swedish Cup was incredible.
 To play Norrkoping, who the year before were champions, was a big moment for us.